 By contrast, the Sony Xperia Z5 Premium has a 4K (3840 x 2160) display, and several mainstream Android phones like the Samsung Galaxy S7 and LG G5 offer 2560 x 1440 screens.
 This makes them better suited for high-res video viewing, reading and gaming.
 Even sub-$300 phones like the Moto G Plus come with 1080p displays.

 If you're looking for cutting-edge technologies, look no farther than the latest Android phones for features such as 3D depth-sensing cameras and truly immersive VR.
 You can get some VR mounts, including Google Cardboard, that run on iPhones.
 But Samsung's Gear VR offers a truly eye-popping experience, and it works only with the company's Android phones.

 Imagine using your phone to get indoor turn-by-turn directions or to measure the size of a wall in your house.
 Google's Project Tango allows Android phones to capture depth data about their surroundings and use it to map a location precisely or impose accurate augmented-reality objects on top of your view.
-This summer, Lenovo will unveil the first phone with Project Tango software and the 3D camera it needs.
+Lenovo's Phab 2 Pro is the first Tango-compatible phone, thanks to its 3D camera.
 Apple probably won't add a 3D camera to the iPhone for years.

 5. Customization, widgets and skins

 Like a father in a 1950s sitcom, Apple thinks it knows what's best for you, no matter what you need or want, so it locks down the UI and offers fewer customizations than Google does.
 You're limited to a few select widgets in your notification drawer on an iPhone.
 But with Android, you can choose from thousands of widgets that live on your home or lock screens and provide everything from music playback to weather and note taking.